The Bryce - One man’s generosity gave the village a centre that lives.

 Internal remediation continues to this day, with upgrades to the old kitchen area at the front of the building, creating a more useful meeting room, christened the Cropper Room.

-Kendal Model Railway Club have taken up permanent residence in an upstairs room, and one further room, named the Hoyle Room after one of the leading driving force behind the creation of the BATS Stage, Anne Hoyle, is extensively used by the local NHS Trust.
+Kendal Model Railway Club have taken up permanent residence in an upstairs room, and one further room, named the Hoyle Room after one of the leading driving force behind the creation of the BATS Stage, Anne Hoyle, has recently been renovated.

 The Bryce continues to be a focal point for the village, providing meeting space for, among other James Cropper plc and Burneside Parish Council, and a large number of local and not-so local groups who use the venue for their events.